Canola oil is used everywhere.

 The brain is made mostly of fat, if you have concerns about dementia, Alzheimer’s, Parkinson’s, and general trouble focusing and learning – start with an oil change!

 - Use stable oils for cooking, and while some oils are not good for cooking, they can be used on salads or to dress vegetables once already cooked.
 Download my free guide to learn which oils should be used for what, and what should be avoided altogether.

-Vegetarians may consider Algal/Krill oil, as well as freshly ground flax and chia seeds, and nuts like walnuts.
+Vegetarians may consider Algal oil (vegan omega-3), as well as freshly ground flax and chia seeds, and nuts like walnuts.
 Keep in mind that genetics may mean that your body cannot convert plant sources of omega-3 (alpha-linolenic acid “ALA”) into the DHA, EPA, and DPA that the body uses.
 These are essential fats that the body does not make on its own.